SafeRL-Lab/agentic-web/README.md

 ## Agentic Web

 The repository is for *Agentic Web* research, in which we investigate various agentic web studies.
-If any authors do not want their paper to be listed here, please feel free to contact <gshangd[AT]foxmail.com>.
+If any authors do not want their paper to be listed here, please feel free to contact <shangding.gu@berkeley.edu>.
 (This repository is under actively development.
 We appreciate any constructive comments and suggestions)

 You are more than welcome to update this list!
 If you find a paper about Safe RL which is not listed here, please